aaalgo/plumo/README.md

 input: an input directory contains dicom files of one patient case.
 output: output directory where results (HTML) are written to.

-The output directory contains all dicom files and a 3D lung mesh model and therefore consumes a lot of space.

 ```
+Output format is designed to be viewed with a web browser on the local
+machine.
+Because the output contains all dicom files and a 3D lung mesh
+model and is quite large, it is not suitable to be served on a web
+server.

 More models and training code are upcoming.